Psychology Internship Program

 - A male applicant born after 12/31/1959 must have registered for the draft by age 26 to be eligible for any US government employment, including selection as a paid VA trainee.
 Male applicants must sign a pre-appointment Certification Statement for Selective Service Registration before they can be processed into a training program.
 Exceptions can be granted only by the US Office of Personnel Management; exceptions are very rarely granted.

 - Interns and Fellows are subject to fingerprinting and background checks.
 Match result and selection decisions are contingent on passing these screens.

 - VA conducts drug screening exams on randomly selected personnel as well as new employees.
 Interns and Fellows are not required to be tested prior to beginning work, but once on staff they are subject to random selection for testing as are other employees.

 - VA training occurs in a health care setting.
 Some of the patients served by VA are elderly or infirm, and could succumb to common illnesses like influenza.
 It is important to be able to document that your vaccinations are up to date and that you have been screened for active tuberculosis prior to starting your training at VA or other hospitals.
 Securing a statement from university student health center, your regular health provider, or an urgent care clinic can expedite your appointment.
-Additionally, maintaining a current flu vaccination during the training year (or taking additional preventative measures to limit patient exposure to the flu) will be required.
+Additionally, maintaining a current flu and COVID vaccination during the training year (or taking additional preventative measures to limit patient exposure to the flu and COVID) will be required.
 This should be discussed with the program training director if matched with the program and well before your start date to facilitate onboarding.